mongodb-labs/drivers-atlas-testing/docs/source/integration-guide.rst

    leak the Atlas API credentials and MongoDB user credentials.
 See :ref:`evg-defining-environment-variables` for details.

-.. note:: The workload executor be invoked with the working directory set to the ``astrolabe`` project root.
+.. note:: The workload executor will be invoked with the working directory set to the ``astrolabe`` project root.

 .. _wrapping-workload-executor-shell-script: